cagau/nlfem/README.md

 - The **basic requirements** for are the programs `gcc`, `g++, python3-dev, python3-venv`.
 You further need the libraries `libarmadillo-dev`, and the Python 3 packages `numpy`, `Cython` and `scipy`.
-- For **running the examples** you additionally need to install the Python 3 packages `matplotlib, pathos, meshio, meshzoo, quadpy`.
+- For **running the examples** you additionally need to install the Python packages `matplotlib, meshzoo`.

 ## Build and Install